 If you’ve been injured through no fault of your own, and someone else’s neglect or carelessness is the cause of your injury, you may be able to receive monetary compensation.
 Beyond medical expenses and lost wages, many people suffer additional consequences after an injury.
 These are commonly referred to as pain and suffering.

 Most of the time, you can seek monetary compensation from the responsible party’s insurance company for pain and suffering experienced after an injury.
 You don’t need to be afraid to seek this compensation.

 You will get quality legal representation for pain and suffering settlement through an experienced pain and suffering attorney who has extensive legal experience in such cases and is not afraid to engage in aggressive negotiations with the insurance companies.

 What is Pain and Suffering?

-- Emotional trauma like fear, worry and grief
+- Emotional trauma like fear, anxiety, depression and grief

 - Trouble sleeping